romy1989/romy1989/README.md

 - 👋 Hi, I’m @romy1989
 - 👀 I’m interested in ...
 Learning as much as I can
 - 🌱 I’m currently learning ...
 PHP, Laravel and Vue3js
-- 💞️ I’m looking to collaborate on ...With anyone and anythinb I can
+- 💞️ I’m looking to collaborate on ...With anyone and anything I can
 - 📫 How to reach me ...

 <!---